10 April 2003 from the USS

 Joe,

 Sabrina let me know you called this AM.
-I haven't let the Outlander in the
+I haven't let the Outlander in

 water until I heard from you...I will NOT send it and begin doing